Ashworth836/appacademy-projects/README.md

 ## Congratulations!

-You are now able to query data in a database using the SQL `SELECT` statement with and without a `WHERE` clause.
+You are now able to query data in a database using the SQL `SELECT` statement with and without a `WHERE` clause.# practice-for-week-10-sql-practice-select-data